Is Mise Stephen. Cad é mar atá sibh ? An bhfuil sibh go maith ? An-mhaith !

 The population of Ireland fell dramatically in the post-famine period from 8 million people in 1846 to just under 4 million in 1911.

-‘Certain as the sun, rising in the East’ it is that the Irish language will be kept alive by all of us who love to speak this ancient and lovely language.
+‘Certain as the sun, rising in the East’ it is that the Irish language will be kept alive by those who love to speak this ancient and beautiful language.
 The native language of all of Ireland.

 - Marion Zimmer Bradley’s Ravens of Avalon